 For the dish’s preparation is needed, you need the homemade pappardelle made with flour and eggs.
-You also need wild boar meat, some ripe mashed (or, even better, preserved), tomatoes, red wine (possibly one of the area as the Morellino di Scansano or Montecucco), onion, celery, carrots, rosemary, bay leaves, salt, pepper, chili pepper, and extra virgin olive oil, possibly from Maremma.
+You also need wild boar meat, some ripe mashed (or, even better, preserved), tomatoes, red wine (possibly one of the areas as the Morellino di Scansano or Montecucco), onion, celery, carrots, rosemary, bay leaves, salt, pepper, chili pepper, and extra virgin olive oil, possibly from Maremma.
 Some people add olives.

 The wild boar, cut into small pieces, must be marinated in red wine with onion, chopped carrots, celery, and laurel, for at least 12 hours.
 Afterward, the used herbs are recovered, washed, chopped, and fried in a pan; once browned, add the wild boar meat and cook for about fifteen minutes, adding rosemary, hot pepper, and a pinch of salt and pepper.

 Immediately after add the tomato puree previously obtained, a glass and a half of red wine, and a drizzle of oil, cover the pan and cook for about 4 hours, taking some breaks from time to time during cooking.

-Cook the pappardelle for about three minutes in abundant boiling salted water, with the addition of a tablespoon of oil.
+Cook the pappardelle for about three minutes in abundant boiling salted water, adding a tablespoon of oil.
 Once drained, they season with wild boar ragout, and the dish is ready.

 Pappardelle with Wild Boar Recipe – traditional Tuscan recipe.

 Preparation time: 30 minutes